cirquit/trdrop/README.md

 To minimize errors, please make sure that you use **raw** videos from a capture card.
 This tool analyzes the **raw** pixel data and therefore any compressed encoding might falsify the output.
 If you notice some unexpected behaviour, please [make an issue](https://github.com/cirquit/trdrop/issues) with a short clip and a description of your testing setup (which capture card).
 This way we can try so keep a summary of supported devices.

+## Software limits

+You can use our software if:
+* your video is not encoded at all, also known as `.raw` format.
+Some vendors have own implementations of their `.raw` format and might not be comparable.
+In summary, you need to have a **non-compressed** video
+* your video does **not** exceed 60 frames per second, either in real-life or recording speed
+     * The **recording FPS** are read from the header information and not counted from the frame-time ([#21](https://github.com/cirquit/trdrop/issues/21)), which might be done in the future.
+If this information is corrupted, we can't do a proper analysis.
+     * The **real-life FPS** are a requirement because we don't have the best solution for the plotting library ([#21](https://github.com/cirquit/trdrop/issues/21)) and at the start of this project we wanted to cater to the people with high-end capture card users which record only console games in up to 4K.
+To my knowledge this is currenlty only possible at `60` fps

 ## Contributing

 If you want to contribute, please follow [this guide](BUILDING.md) which was kindly created by [PathogenDavid](https://github.com/PathogenDavid).